w3c/wot/testing/criteria.md

 ### Implementation
 An "implementation" will consist of either

 * A system producing a TD by programmatic means for a device or service with a network interface.

 OR

 * A system consuming a TD and using it to access a device or service with a network interface.

+Some implementations may do both.

 To be considered an "independent" implementation, a system should be independently developed from other implementations and have a distinct code base.
 In some cases software modules or distributed service components may be shared among implementations.
-In this cases the features supported by such shared modules will only be counted as if they appeared in a single implementation.
+In this case the features supported by such shared modules will only be counted towards "implementation experience" as if they appeared in a single implementation.

-Note that it is not in general necessary for the server itself to generate or be aware of the TD, but the client generally will be.
+Note that it is not in general necessary for the server itself to generate or be aware of the TD (i.e. it may or may not be the TD producer), but the client (TD consumer) generally will be.

 We will also accept as implementations services that accept, store, and process TDs, such as proxies and directories, even if they themselves do not have a network interface described by a TD.